Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Introduction

-Recently the alternative matrix-manipulation algorithms based on the matrix encoding into the complex probability amplitudes of a pure superposition state of a certain subsystem have been developed \cite{QZKW_arxive2022,ZQKW_2024,ZBQKW_arXive2024}.
-The principal difference of such approach is that a matrix is considered as a part of the quantum state of a system rather then a unitary operator applied to this system.
+Recently the alternative matrix-manipulation algorithms based on the encoding the matrix elements into the complex probability amplitudes of a pure superposition state of a certain subsystem have been developed \cite{QZKW_arxive2022,ZQKW_2024,ZBQKW_arXive2024}.
+The principal difference of such approach is that a matrix is considered as a part of the quantum state of a system rather than a unitary operator applied to this system.
 Therefore the elements of the resulting matrix (obtained after addition or multiplication of other matrices, or after matrix inversion) can be measured up to some constant factor.
-Although those algorithms deal with complex matrices in general, some operations (including Hermitian conjugation) can not be realized in frames of those settings and therefore certain constraints are to be imposed on the variety of matrix manipulations.
-To remove this disadvantage and construct more flexible algorithms for matrix algebra we propose to separate the real and imaginary parts of a matrix by encoding them in different probability amplitudes of a pure state.
-This separation can be done by involving additional one-qubit subsystem whose state serves to label the real and imaginary parts of a matrix elements.
-As a consequence, all probability amplitudes are real in such representation.

-Another issue addressed in this paper is weakening the normalization constraint for the elements of the considered matrices.
-We recall that such constraint is imposed by the normalization condition for a pure quantum state.
-For that purpose we introduce an additional probability amplitude into the superposition state encoding considered matrix.
-This can be done involving one more auxiliary one-qubit subsystem.
+The algorithms for matrix manipulations, such as inner product, sum and product of two matrices, calculation of determinant, matrix inversion, and solving linear systems, based on special unitary operators applied to the quantum system were proposed in \cite{QZKW_arxive2022}.
+The realization of those unitary operators in terms of the basic quantum operations was explored later in \cite{ZQKW_2024} (inner product, matrix addition and multiplication) and then in \cite{ZBQKW_arXive2024} (calculating determinant and inverse matrix, linear system solver).
+Those unitary operators are based on the multi-qubit controlled operators and are supplemented by the one-qubit ancilla measurement at the final stage of the algorithm for selecting the useful result and removing the garbage.
+The major disadvantage of those algorithms is the small probability of obtaining the required ancilla state after measurement (small success probability).
+This probability decreases polynomially (addition, multiplication) or exponentially (determinant calculation, matrix inversion) with the dimension of the considered matrix thus reducing efficiency of the matrix-manipulation algorithms.